blacklight/platypush/README.md

 - A [Matrix instance](https://matrix.to/#/#platypush:matrix.platypush.tech) is
   available if you are looking for interactive support.

-- A [Reddit channel](https://www.reddit.com/r/platypush) is available for general questions.
+- A [Lemmy instance](https://lemmy.platypush.tech/c/platypush) is available for general questions.

 ## Introduction